eelcohn/ZehnderComfoair/README.md

 |  12   	| 1 byte	| 0x00    	| |
 |  13   	| 1 byte	| 0x00    	| |
 |  14-15 	| 16 bits |         	| CRC	|
+Power is always 0x03, but my guess is that 0x01 or 0x02 should work as well.
+Duration is always 0x0A (10) or 0x1E (30), but this is probably customizable as well.

 #### Command 0x04: ???
 (Reply from fan after 0x01 Set Power?)